Cult films are known for their dedicated and passionate fanbase. Some of these movies, in turn, come from a cult literary work.

 Stephen King, 1982

 The Dark Knight.
-The 2008 movie compared to the 1940 comic book, Batman
+Poster of the 2008 movie and cover of the 1940 comic book, Batman

 VS3